timescale/docs/self-hosted/multinode-timescaledb/multinode-ha.md

 ## Native replication

-Native replication is a set of capabilities and APIs that allow you to build a highly available multi-node TimescaleDB installation.
+Native replication is a set of capabilities and APIs that allow you to build a highly available multi-node Timescale installation.
 At the core of native replication is the ability to write copies of a chunk to multiple data nodes in order to have alternative _chunk replicas_ in case of a data node failure.
 If one data node fails, its chunks